Welcome to Second Presbyterian Church!

 We want to help you find ways that are right for you to worship, care, grow and serve.

-- Explore our website to learn more about opportunities to connect with God and each other through for worship, fellowship, mission, and Christian education.
+- Explore our website to learn more about opportunities to connect with God and each other through for worship, fellowship, mission, small groups, and Christian education.

 - Look in the weekly Sunday bulletin for activities that may interest you.